 \subsection{Using BO to find optimal cost weights}

 In this subsection we demonstrate the application of BO (Section \ref{sec:BO}) to generate robust gaits in the presence of external disturbances and different uncertainties (i.e. computational delay and actuator imperfection).
-The slow MPC cost weights (i.e. $\alpha_{x,y}, \beta_{x,y}, \delta_{x,y}$, and $\eta_{x,y}$) are the decision variables.
-The range of the tracking velocity weight is $ 1 \leq \alpha_{x,y} \leq 1000$ and the other weights can vary from 0 to 1000.
-In all simulation episodes, we consider a constant computational delay $\tau = 25\,ms$, which is based on the results reported in \cite{mastalli2019crocoddyl}.
-We set the unknown actuator parameters $\mu_{s} = 1.5\,N$, $k_i = 0.005\,Nms^2$, and $k_v = 1.5\,Nms$.
-For each new set of weights that BO proposes for each episode, we carried out 50 simulations with random external disturbances, which are decomposed into two simultaneous external forces in sagittal and lateral directions, applied at random times during a complete footstep (the six cases in Fig.~\ref{fig:s1c4-push-recovery-comparison}) for $\Delta t = 0.2s$ and used the average cost as the cost of this BO query.
-Note that we first sampled 50 random disturbances inside $(-45N, 35N)$ for lateral direction and inside $(-80N, 110N)$ for sagittal direction and applied the same disturbance for each query to make sure that the cost of any set of decision variables remains the same if recomputed.
+The slow MPC cost weights (i.e. $\alpha, \beta, \delta$, and $\eta$) are the decision variables.
+The weights can vary from 0 to 1000.
+In all simulation episodes, we consider a constant computational delay $\tau = 25$ ms, which is based on the results reported in \cite{mastalli2019crocoddyl}.
+We set the unknown actuator parameters $f_{s} = 1.5$ N, $k_i = 0.005$ Nms$^2$, and $k_v = 1.5$ Nms.
+For each new set of weights that BO proposes for each episode, we carried out 50 simulations with random external disturbances, which are decomposed into two simultaneous external forces in sagittal and lateral directions, applied at random times during a complete footstep (the six cases in Fig.~\ref{fig:s1c4-push-recovery-comparison}) for $\Delta t = 0.2$ s and used the average cost as the cost of this BO query.
+Note that we first sampled 50 random disturbances inside $(-45, 35)$ N for lateral direction and inside $(-80, 110)$ N for sagittal direction and applied the same disturbance for each query to make sure that the cost of any set of decision variables remains the same if recomputed.